andriemc/pytemplate/README.md

 ## License
 This project is licensed under the `MIT` license.
 You can read the entire thing in the `LICENSE.md` file.

+The license has been modified to disallow projects forking / others using the same exact name.
+(DOES NOT APPLY TO `pytemplate`)